junli95/junli95.github.io/README.md

 <B>Conferences:</B>

 <B>Jun Li</B>, Minjun Li, Zhigang Cai, Francois Trahay, Mohamed Wahib, Balazs Gerofi, Zhiming Liu, Min Huang, and Jianwei Liao.
 Intra-page Cache Update in SLC-mode with Partial Programming in High Density SSDs.
-In proceedings of the 50th International Conference on Parallel Processing (ICPP ’21), 2021, to appear.
+In proceedings of the 50th International Conference on Parallel Processing (ICPP ’21), Article No. 46, pp. 1–10, 2021.

 Mingwang Zhao, <B>Jun Li</B>, Zhigang Cai, Jianwei Liao, and Yuanquan Shi.
 Block Attribute-aware Data Reallocation to Alleviate Read Disturb in SSDs.
 In proceedings of the 24th International Conference on Design, Automation, and Test in Europe (DATE ’21), pp. 1096-1099, 2021.